robjohncolson/box/docs/pdf-to-json-prompt-claude.md

 - More often seen in scatter plots and time series

 **Important**: Many AP Statistics charts show horizontal grid lines but NOT vertical grid lines.
 Pay careful attention to what is actually visible in the image.

+### Bar Chart Orientation Detection:

+**Vertical Bar Charts (standard):**
+- Categories listed horizontally along the bottom (x-axis)
+- Values shown vertically on the left (y-axis)
+- Bars extend upward from the x-axis
+- Use `"xLabels"` for categories and standard axis configuration

+**Horizontal Bar Charts:**
+- Categories listed vertically along the left side (y-axis)
+- Values shown horizontally along the bottom (x-axis)
+- Bars extend rightward from the y-axis
+- Use `"yLabels"` for categories and `"orientation": "horizontal"` in chartConfig
+- Swap axis configurations: value axis becomes x-axis, category axis becomes y-axis

 **Dotplots (for single variable distribution):**
 - **Visual cues**: Dots stacked vertically at each value, showing frequency